 3D printing, also known as additive manufacturing, allows the production of three-dimensional solid objects from a digital design file.
 Software is used to create a digital model.
 The digital model is then digitally “sliced” into many layers.
 The digitized slices are then sent to a 3D printer.

-The most common 3D printing method is fused filament fabrication, also known as fused deposition modeling or FDM, in which a filament of modeling material is fed to an extrusion nozzle and deposited on a modeling platform.
+The most common 3D printing method is fused filament fabrication, also known as fused deposition modeling (FDM), in which a filament of modeling material is fed through an extrusion nozzle and deposited onto a modeling platform.
 FDM takes a top-down approach to 3D printing.

 Vat polymerization takes a bottom-up approach - a photopolymerizable resin is stored in a vat and exposed to a UV light source.
 The cured 3D structure is raised incrementally as new layers are added to the bottom of the printed model.
-Vat polymerization techniques like stereolithography allow for higher precision and better print quality, as the small size of the laser light source allows for finer detail and higher resolution.
+Vat polymerization techniques like stereolithography offer higher precision and better print quality, as the small size of the laser light source enables finer detail and higher resolution.

 Another common technique is selective laser sintering (SLS).
-In SLS, a printing material in powder form is spread over a build platform.
+In SLS, a powder-based printing material is spread over a build platform.
 A UV light source then selectively sinters the powder to form a layer of the model.
 After a layer is sintered, the build platform shifts downward, another layer of powder is applied, and the process repeats until the three-dimensional object is complete.

 Why Use 3D Printing?

 Additive manufacturing has been used for rapid prototyping since the mid-1980s.
-Design engineers very quickly adopted the technique as a way to increase efficiency during product development.
+Design engineers quickly adopted the technique to increase efficiency during product development.
 In-house engineers can make dozens of iterations of a design if they choose, and the design gets better each time.
 The real cost-benefit was realized in the savings in tooling costs that naturally followed from adopting this technology.

-As the technology has matured over the years, 3D printing has moved past rapid prototyping and into commercial production of goods across many sectors including automotive and aerospace.
+As technology has matured over the years, 3D printing has moved beyond rapid prototyping and into the commercial production of goods across many sectors, including automotive and aerospace.

-Swedish car manufacturer Koenigsegg employed 3D printing in the production of both metal and plastic parts of the turbocharger and exhaust systems in their One:1 model.
-Additive manufacturing was also used in the production of features like pedals, footrests, and mirror housing.
+Swedish car manufacturer Koenigsegg employed 3D printing to produce both metal and plastic parts for the turbocharger and exhaust systems of its One:1 model.
+Additive manufacturing was also used to produce features such as pedals, footrests, and mirror housings.
 The potential for waste and weight reduction made 3D printing an attractive alternative to traditional manufacturing methods.

 Airbus chose 3D printing for similar reasons.
 More than 1,000 parts on the Airbus A350XWB were produced using this technique.
-Airbus employed printers manufactured by Stratasys, which characterized the use of 3D printing by Airbus as unprecedented in scale.
-Similarly, a collaborative effort between General Electric and the Air Force employed 3D printing during the development and production of parts for the GE F110 engine which powers the F-16 jet fighter.
+Airbus employed printers manufactured by Stratasys, which characterized its use of 3D printing as unprecedented in scale.
+Similarly, a collaborative effort between General Electric and the Air Force employed 3D printing during the development and production of parts for the GE F110 engine, which powers the F-16 jet fighter.

 Thermosetting Resins in 3D Printing